RNZ-TVNZ possible merger: Government green-lights a study looking into the creation of a new size public media company

 Although an attempted merger between the two companies has already been blocked by the Commerce Commission, NZ First leader Winston Peters has thrown his support behind the idea.

-"My party's fundamental position is that the role of the fourth estate is essential," Peters said at the end of last year adding that the industry was in "dire straits" with advertising revenue falling, local newspapers being closed and reporter numbers falling.
+"My party's fundamental position is that the role of the fourth estate is essential," Peters said at the end of last year adding that the industry was in "dire straits" with advertising revenue falling, local newspapers closing and reporter numbers falling.

 He cited social media giants such as Facebook and Google making large profits by "suffocating" New Zealand media companies.